lnrd96/looper/README.md

 - [x] Looping can be performed
 - [ ] Smooth transition between loop end and beginning

-## Future Features for free version
+## Future Features for simple version
 - A good looking UI

-## Future Features for paid version
-- Audio export
-- Undo Last Loop
-- Ability to mix loudness of layers selectively
-- Ability to remove a layer selectively
+- Ability to undo last loop
-- BPM detection, also tell the BPM to the host DAW
+- Possibility to tell the BPM of the looo s.t. the duration is adapted to be in time according to it

+## Future Features for smart version
+- Record every layer individually instead of overdubbing the audio memory
+  - Such that every layer's loudness can be adjusted
+  - Such that every layer can be muted individually
+  - Such that a layer can be removed
+- BPM detection
-  - Such that the other plugins the user uses can adapt to it, e.g. Delay
+  - Such that the host DAW can adapt to the BPM
-- Smart adaption of loop cycle using beat detection
+- Smart adaption of loop cycle
   - Such that the app automatically fixes the timing if the user did not set the loop perfectly
+  - depends on BPM detection

 ## License
 TODO

 ## Credits
 The cmake build environment is based on the [prototype repository](https://github.com/eyalamirmusic/JUCECmakeRepoPrototype) by [eyalamirmusic](https://github.com/eyalamirmusic/JUCECmakeRepoPrototype/commits?author=eyalamirmusic).
+Looking forward to list all contributors here.